 Prioritize self-care and opt-out of toxic hustle culture.
 Learn how to prevent and manage burnout, set boundaries, rest and take time off without feeling guilty, and regulate your nervous system.
 Develop a variety of care and regenerative practices that you can use on a regular basis to keep you grounded and bring you back to yourself.

 Plus I’ll be with you every step of the way, holding space for vulnerable conversations and the discomfort or uncertainty that can arise in this work.

 Traditional business and marketing techniques are very similar to diet culture: they use scarcity tactics, fear, and shame to prey on people's insecurities.

-Traditional nutrition training is also very similar: we are taught to "fix" people, assuming that something is wrong with them (hint: it's really a problem with our culture).
+Traditional nutrition and health professional training is also very similar: we are taught to "fix" people, assuming that something is wrong with them (hint: it's really a problem with our culture).